QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 #.
 Multiple dispatch to facilitate specialization and optimization of compiled code for different data types

-But the process is not flawless, and hiccups can occur
+But the process is not flawless, and hiccups can occur.

-The purpose of this section is to highlight potential issues and show you how to circumvent them
+The purpose of this section is to highlight potential issues and show you how to circumvent them.

 BenchmarkTools
 ------------------

-The main Julia package for benchmarking is `BenchmarkTools.jl <https://www.github.com/JuliaCI/BenchmarkTools.jl>`_
+The main Julia package for benchmarking is `BenchmarkTools.jl <https://www.github.com/JuliaCI/BenchmarkTools.jl>`_.

-Below, we'll use the ``@btime`` macro it exports to evaluate the performance of Julia code
+Below, we'll use the ``@btime`` macro it exports to evaluate the performance of Julia code.

-As mentioned in an :doc:`earlier lecture <../more_julia/testing>`, we can also save benchmark results to a file and guard against performance regressions in code
+As mentioned in an :doc:`earlier lecture <../more_julia/testing>`, we can also save benchmark results to a file and guard against performance regressions in code.

-For more, see the package docs
+For more, see the package docs.

 Global Variables
 -----------------

-Global variables are names assigned to values outside of any function or type definition
+Global variables are names assigned to values outside of any function or type definition.

-The are convenient and novice programmers typically use them with abandon
+The are convenient and novice programmers typically use them with abandon.

 But global variables are also dangerous, especially in medium to large size programs, since